stitchdata/docs/_destinations/postgresql/setup/heroku-postgres.md

       ![Heroku Database Dashboard]({{ site.baseurl }}/images/destinations/heroku-database-dashboard.png)

-  - title: "Locate the Heroku Database Connection Settings"
+  - title: "Locate the Heroku database connection settings"
     anchor: "locate-connection-settings"
     content: |
       Next, you’ll locate the database settings in Heroku.
 This info will be used in the last section to connect Stitch to your Heroku-Postgres destination.